 Well, bonus points were introduced, and the trend was most definitely corrected.
 As information has become available about the recent Leaving Certificate results, record numbers are now succeeding in mathematics, and demand for science, computing and engineering courses is up very significantly.
 So is everyone happy?
 Not a bit.
 Concerns are now being expressed that the whole points system has been distorted, and that those with no interest in science and engineering are getting mathematics-based bonus points for their applications to do, say, classics or English literature.
 And so there are called for the whole thing to be reversed again, or at any rate adjusted to award bonus points only to those wanting to do relevant subjects.
 Even the Irish Times has weighed in with an editorial, and in the meantime the whole issue is also likely to be included in more general proposals made by the universities to reform the points system.

 This last point is important.
 When still President of DCU I strongly backed the proposal to award bonus points for mathematics, for the reasons set out above; but I never thought this was the complete answer.
 The reality is that this and other issues can only be resolved if the entire Irish points system is overhauled and, preferably in my view, abandoned.
 It has seriously damaged Irish secondary and higher education.
 It is time for it to go.
 But while we are waiting for that, people should not worry so much about the precise impact of bonus points: they are doing what was wanted of them.
 Most particularly, they have brought students back into the sciences, which was vital for Ireland.
-Now is not to the time to get ambivalent about that.Explore posts in the same categories: higher education comment below, or link to this permanent URL from your own site.
+Now is not to the time to get ambivalent about that.higher education comment below, or link to this permanent URL from your own site.